 The classic pose in front of the park sign.
 We just had to, right??

-Our basic schedule for the 2 days we were there was this- hiking early (like really early), drive the Going-to-the-Sun Road, spend time in higher elevation, do lunch.
-Then we would head back to the campsite for naps, showers and dinner.
+Our schedule for the 2 days we were there was this- hiking early (like really early), driving the Going-to-the-Sun Road, spending time in higher elevation, do lunch.
+Then we would head back to the campsite for naps, showers, and dinner.
 In the evening we ended the day with the sunset over Lake McDonald and swimming.
 It worked for us and you might want to consider it.
 We felt like it was the best way to avoid the worst of the crowds.

 We tent camped at Glacier Campground.
 They have RV sites and cabins as well.
 It was perfect for us and so close to the park.
 Wherever you decide to stay, make reservations early!